kubernetes-sigs/kwok/site/content/en/docs/generated/kwokctl_snapshot_export.md

 ### Options

 ```
       --as string                Username to impersonate for the operation.
 User could be a regular user or a service account in a namespace.
       --as-group strings         Group to impersonate for the operation, this flag can be repeated to specify multiple groups.
       --filter strings           Filter the resources to export (default [namespace,node,serviceaccount,configmap,secret,limitrange,runtimeclass.node.k8s.io,priorityclass.scheduling.k8s.io,clusterrolebindings.rbac.authorization.k8s.io,clusterroles.rbac.authorization.k8s.io,rolebindings.rbac.authorization.k8s.io,roles.rbac.authorization.k8s.io,daemonset.apps,deployment.apps,replicaset.apps,statefulset.apps,cronjob.batch,job.batch,persistentvolumeclaim,persistentvolume,pod,service,endpoints])
   -h, --help                     help for export
       --kubeconfig string        Path to the kubeconfig file to use
+      --page-buffer-size int32   Define the number of pages to buffer (default 10)
+      --page-size int            Define the page size (default 500)
       --path string              Path to the snapshot
 ```

 ### Options inherited from parent commands